Best Travel Destinations with Kids Near Atlanta and Beyond

 At Atlanta Parent, we love to travel with our kids.
 Check out some of our favorite places.
 We include tips on things to do, what to eat, where to go and more.

 Just a few hours west of Atlanta, travel to the “Magic City” for the weekend.
-Enjoy walking through Sloss Furnaces, picnicking at Vulcan Park, taking a photo at the color tunnel.
+Walk through Sloss Furnaces, picnic at Vulcan Park, taking a photo at the color tunnel.

-This beach community is a sparkling jewel on the Emerald Coast.
-The beach, of course, and daily dips in the Gulf are the big draw.
+The beach, of course, and daily dips in the Gulf are the big draw in Destin.
 Nature lovers will want to visit Henderson Beach State Park for wildlife-watching, an easy hike or a picnic.